TurBoss/blt/doc/tree.rst

   returned.

 *treeName* **notify create** ?\ *switches* ... ? *cmdPrefix* ?\ *args* ... ?
   Creates a notifier for the tree.
-A notify identifier in the form "notify0", "notify1", etc.  is returned.
+A notify token in the form "notify0", "notify1", etc.  is returned.

   *CmdPrefix* and *args* are saved and invoked whenever the tree structure